radiant-rstats/docker/install/rsm-msba-macos-m1.md

 - [Trouble shooting](#trouble-shooting)
 - [Optional](#optional)

-## Installing the RSM-MSBA-ARM computing environment on macOS M1
+## Installing the RSM-MSBA-ARM computing environment on macOS M1 or M2

 Please follow the instructions below to install the rsm-msba-intel computing environment.
 It has Python, Jupyter Lab, R, Radiant, Rstudio, Postgres, Spark and various required packages pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).